rfallon89/nc-news/README.md

 *+ PGDATABASE=nc_news (.env.development)

 To run this project locally you must first clone the repository using the appropriate link in the code dropdown menu for the desired method.
-Once cloned run `code`npm install`code` command in Node.js, this will install all the packages required to run the project.
-You will see inside the package.json scripts have been created to handle the set up and seeding of the database.
-To run these `code`npm run <name of script>`code` command in Node.js.
+Once cloned run `npm install` command in Node.js, this will install all the packages required to run the project.
+You will see inside the package.json scripts that have been created to handle the set up and seeding of the database.
+To run these use `npm run <name of script>` command in Node.js.

-When running the test for for the API run command `code`npm test app.test.js`code` here the seeding of the database is handled by the test file however you must ensure that the database has first been created with `code`npm run setup-dbs`code`.
+When running the tests for the API use command `npm test app.test.js`.
+The seeding of the database is handled by the test file however you must ensure that the database has first been created with the setup-db script `npm run setup-dbs`.